ruszkipista/cims03-my-car/README.md

 - a picture for visuals
 - a name and description
 - a plate number for official records
-- in what country was the car registered in - this can pull in the default currency into the transaction For keeping track of the distance run and calculate fuel consumption:
+- in what country was the car registered in - this can determine the reporting currency, in which currency the car's statistics are aggregated

+For keeping track of the distance run and calculate fuel consumption:
 - unit of the odometer, is it km or miles?
-- what fuel material do we need: petrol or gasoline? or perhaps electricity? - this can pull in the unit of measure in the transaction
+- what fuel material do we need: petrol or gasoline? or perhaps electricity? - this can pull in the fuel material into the transaction
 - what unit do we want to see the fuel consumption in: L/100km or miles/gallon?

 ### 0.3 Country